heritage-happenings/heritage-happenings.github.io/sandbox/exercises/README.md

 ## Concept

-* Guidance on keeping fit for people in their seventies
+* Provide guidance for elderly people on how to maintaining health by staying fit
+* Being fit may reduce the effects of dementia
+* Being fit may help speed recovery in the event of trauma or disease

+Mission

+* To help you stay reasonably fit in a reasonable amount of time

+### Targets & Indicators

+* Walk to Safeway and back
+* Walk to Fort Point and back

-## Objectives
+### Objectives

 * Document what happens
 * Identify and share useful books, articles, papers and sites ( & podcasts )
-* Identify useful metrics
+* Identify useful targets and indicatorss
 * Find activities that normal elderly people can do in their daily lives
 	* Wherever they are
 	* Whatever their income
 	* In environmentally responsible manner

+## Things to Remember

-## No hurry
+* No hurry
 * Build healthy habits and reducing harmful habits takes time
-* Knowing that changing one habit for the better may have harmful effects on other habits
+* Changing one habit for the better may have harmful effects on other habits

 ## Exercises